-Metis is a average-sized asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Metis is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Metis as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of Metis has been observed.
 It completes a rotation on its axis every 5.08 days.